craigmiller160/oauth2-utils-core/docs/USING.md

 Once fully integrated and configured, the consuming application will expose several important APIs to allow the authentication to take place.
 This will detail how they work.

-## Add CSRF Protection

-It is strongly recommended to add CSRF protection to the application for security purposes.
-While all cookies are `same-site=strict`, CSRF provides an extra layer of protection on top of this.

 ## Auth Code APIs

 The auth code flow requires two separate API endpoints to support the operation.